-Fellowship awards require a primary sponsor, and there may also be co-sponsor(s).
-Sponsors and co-sponsors should be identified as senior/key personnel, even if they are not committing any specified measurable effort to the proposed project, and they must provide an eRA Commons username.
+Mentored career development awards require a primary mentor, and there may also be co-mentor(s).
+Mentors and co-mentors, should be identified as senior/key personnel, even if they are not committing any specified measurable effort to the proposed project, and they must provide an eRA Commons username.

-In addition to involving sponsors and co-sponsors, fellowship applications may also involve collaborators, consultants, advisory committee members, and contributors.
-These individuals are usually not considered senior/key personnel unless they contribute in a substantive, meaningful way to the project.
-In determining which individuals to identify as "Senior/Key," applicants may wish to keep in mind that those listed as senior/key personnel on the application should not be asked to provide reference letters, as such letters are expected to be from individuals not directly involved in the application.
+In addition to involving mentor(s), applications may also involve collaborators, consultants, and advisory committee members.
+These individuals are usually not considered senior/key personnel unless they contribute in a substantive, meaningful way to the career development of the candidate or the career development project.
+In determining which individuals to identify as "Senior/Key," mentored career development award applicants may wish to keep in mind that those listed as senior/key personnel on the application should not be asked to provide reference letters, as such letters are expected to be from individuals not directly involved in the application.
 For more information, see NIH's Reference Letters page.